 These are just a few ideas for getting started with Open Pedagogy.
 Most important, find people to talk with about your ideas.
 Ask questions about how OERs and the 5 Rs change the nature of a course or the relationships that students have to their learning materials.
 Look to programs and colleges that are widely accessible and which serve a broad variety of learners and ask questions about how their course designs are distinct or compelling.
 Ask your students about meaningful academic contributions they have made, and what structures were in place that facilitated those contributions.
 Try, explore, fail, share, revise.

 Open Pedagogy is not a magical panacea for the crises that currently challenge higher ed.
 That being said, we both feel that Open Pedagogy offers a set of dynamic commitments that could help faculty and students articulate a sustainable, vibrant, and inclusive future for our educational institutions.
-By focusing on access, agency, and a commons-oriented approach to education, we can clarify our challenges and firmly assert a learner-centered vision for higher education.
+By focusing on access, agency, and a commons-oriented approach to education, articles/2017/7/pedagogy-and-the-logic-of-platforms.